Kexin1009/Cosmo-Ant-CovidStarterKit-Fast/README.md

-# cosmos_test
-Created with CodeSandbox

-## Quickstart

-1. Clone repository and enter the directory of the clone repository

 ### Set Up the FastAPI Server
 2. Create a virtual environment `python3 -m venv venv` and activate it `source venv/bin/activate/`